ganrad/aks-aspnet-sqldb-rest/README.md

     After the pipeline completes OK, verify the following
     - A new container image for *Claims API* microservice was built and pushed into ACR
-    - Verify a new revision for the Claims API microservice application (**aks-aspnetcore-lab**) was deployed successfully.
-Check the update date and time.
+    - Verify a new revision for the Claims API microservice application (**aks-aspnetcore-lab**) was deployed successfully on AKS.
+Check the update date and time of the release revision.
-    - A new version of the Claims API microservice (Pod) was deployed on AKS.
-Verify the container image in the Pod manifest matches the container image (tag and Digest) pushed into ACR.
+    - Verify the container image in the Pod manifest matches the container image (tag and Digest) pushed into ACR.

 ### Explore advanced out of box Kubernetes (AKS) features